-I joined Monetate because I believe in Personalization.
+I joined Monetate because I believe in Personalization and Individualization.
 I shop almost exclusively online.
 My home is fully automated.
 I'm an avid traveler, and I'm terrible at keeping up with my personal finances.
 The internet knows all of this, and I believe it should use that information to make my life easier, more fun, and more rewarding.
 While it’s at it, it should make me healthier and less fat, too.

 In return, I would gladly hand over my expendable income.
 As you can imagine, there is a single brand that has a disproportionate amount of that right now, but it doesn't need to stay that way.

 I believe that Personalization, with a capital P, is the number one thing that can drive my loyalty to a brand.